mlochbaum/distcrum/README.md

 # Distribution crumsort

+The ideas here have been incorporated into [Singeli sort](https://github.com/mlochbaum/SingeliSort), and this repository won't be developed further.

-This repository contains an in-progress effort to give [crumsort](https://github.com/scandum/crumsort) access to powerful distribution sorting algorithms when possible.
-Currently only 4-byte sorting has been augmented in this way.
-The following methods are used:
+What was it?
+An experiment to give [crumsort](https://github.com/scandum/crumsort) access to powerful distribution sorting algorithms.
+4-byte sorting was augmented with the following methods:

 | Method                                                             | Memory       | Requires     | Top speed | Adaptive
 |--------------------------------------------------------------------|--------------|--------------|-----------|---------